 How are trucking companies held liable for truck accidents?

-In Alberta, trucking companies can be held liable for truck accidents under various circumstances.
+A: In Alberta, trucking companies can be held liable for truck accidents under various circumstances.
 Several factors come into play when determining liability in a truck accident case, including the actions of the truck driver, the trucking company's practices and policies, and the condition of the vehicle.
 The legal principle of "vicarious liability" is often applied in these cases, which means that the trucking company can be held responsible for the negligent actions of their employees, in this case, the truck driver, during the course of their employment.

 There are several ways in which a trucking company may be held liable for an accident: